pathtofile/toucli/README.md

 making it harder for people to read the code and assess if it meets their security levels.

 # Installation
-## Using homebew
+You can use either HomeBrew to install the App, or just download the latest App from [GitHub](https://github.com/pathtofile/toucli/releases/latest) and drag it into your 'Applications' folder.

+To use Homebew:
 ```bash
 brew install pathtofile/toucli/toucli
 ```

-## Manual
-Download the latest release from [GitHub](https://github.com/pathtofile/toucli/releases/latest), drag App into 'Applications' Folder, then the toucli binary is at:
+Either way, the `touli` binary will be availible at:
 ```
 /Applications/toucli.app/Contents/MacOS/toucli
 ```

+If using Homebrew, a symlink will also be installed into `/opt/homebrew/bin/`, so if that is on your PATH you can just run `toucli`.

 # Usage
 ```bash